 Manufacturing jobs, in general, didn’t drastically decrease until the pandemic.
 Even when it happened, some sectors had to stay in operation.
 The chemical, automotive, and aerospace industries suffered the highest number of job losses.

 The number of lost jobs in manufacturing depends on the industry.
 12,000 people have already lost their jobs or will do so in the aircraft manufacturing sector.
-The number of employed in the automotive sector could go higher than 11,000.
+The number of employees in the automotive sector could go higher than 11,000.

 Automation could cause 1.5 million people to lose their jobs, which is about 7.4% of the jobs in England.
 Waiters, shelf fillers, bar staff, and similar occupations are at the highest risk.
 Automation could also easily find its place in the automotive and similar industries.